precice/dealii-adapter/docs/adapter-dealii-configure.md

     # Name of the precice configuration file
     set precice config-file = precice-config.xml

     # Name of the participant in the precice-config.xml file
     set Participant name    = Solid

-    # Name of the node based coupling mesh in the precice-config.xml file
+    # Name of the coupling mesh in the precice-config.xml file
-    set Mesh name           = Solid_nodes
+    set Mesh name           = Solid-Mesh

     # Name of the read data in the precice-config.xml file
     set Read data name      = Stress

     # Name of the write data in the precice-config.xml file
     set Write data name     = Displacement end
 ```
 This section defines preCICE-related settings.
 The scenario parameter can be deleted for your own project and is just needed for the configuration of our tutorial cases.
 The other parameters are related to the `precice-config.xml` file.
-Have a look at the respective entry in the [preCICE wiki](https://github.com/precice/precice/wiki/Basic-Configuration#3-coupling-participants) for details.
+Have a look at the respective entry in the [preCICE configuration section](configuration-overview.html) for details.
 Make sure the names are the same as in the `precice-config.xml`.